joachimasare/joachimasare/README.md

 - 👋 Hi, I’m @joachimasare
 - 👀 I’m interested in IoT automation projects, web development and embeded systems design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning deep learning and neural networks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IoT and Machine learning projects
-- 📫 How to reach me ...
+- 📫 How to reach me: email me at joachimasare4@gmail.com

 <!---
 joachimasare/joachimasare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.